RedPandaGuy1234/Games/CONTRIBUTING.md

 If you want to run Black, run ```black .``` in your terminal, and then run ```git push```

+There are many different ways to contribute:
+1. Add new questions to The Questions

 Please include tests where applicable, follow the existing code style for whichever game you're touching, and keep each game's files self-contained within its own folder.